Lumaeris/vedaos/README.md

 ## What does it have?

 - Starting from `quay.io/fedora/fedora-bootc` instead of [Fedora Silverblue](https://fedoraproject.org/atomic-desktops/silverblue), that way we don't get any unwanted changes/packages from Silverblue.
-- Uses [CachyOS' kernel](https://github.com/CachyOS/linux-cachyos) (not LTO unfortunatelly because of NVIDIA bug of some sort).
+- Uses [CachyOS' kernel](https://github.com/CachyOS/linux-cachyos) (not Clang with Thin LTO because of NVIDIA bug of some sort).
 - One of the first [BlueBuild](https://blue-build.org/) images to switch to rpm-ostree's [`build-chunked-oci`](https://coreos.github.io/rpm-ostree/build-chunked-oci/) instead of relying on [hhd's rechunker](https://github.com/hhd-dev/rechunk) which had unnecessary fixes and file permission issues.
 - Includes a service to fix `/etc/group` and `/etc/gshadow` desynchronization caused by hhd's rechunker, provided by Tulip (@tulilirockz)! ([`/usr/bin/rechunker-group-fix`](https://github.com/Lumaeris/vedaos/blob/main/files/system/usr/bin/rechunker-group-fix) and [related systemd service](https://github.com/Lumaeris/vedaos/blob/main/files/system/usr/lib/systemd/system/rechunker-group-fix.service))
 - Same "batteries" you would expect from any [Universal Blue base image](https://github.com/ublue-os/main).
 - Necessary packages for [GNOME](https://gnome.org).
 Took an inspiration from [Bluefin LTS](https://github.com/ublue-os/bluefin-lts).
 - [Some extensions](#extensions) for GNOME!
-- Applied [MoreWaita](https://github.com/somepaulo/MoreWaita) and [adw-gtk3](https://github.com/lassekongo83/adw-gtk3) by default.
+- Applied [MoreWaita icon pack](https://github.com/somepaulo/MoreWaita) and [adw-gtk3 theme](https://github.com/lassekongo83/adw-gtk3) by default.
-- [NVIDIA Open drivers](https://github.com/NVIDIA/open-gpu-kernel-modules) are included out of the box (you can still use it on your AMD machine).
-Supporting GPUs starting from GTX 16xx and RTX series.
+- [NVIDIA Open drivers](https://github.com/NVIDIA/open-gpu-kernel-modules) are included out of the box (you can still use it on your AMD machine though).
+Supported GPUs are GTX 16xx and RTX series.
 - Natively available [Steam](https://steampowered.com).
 Do I need to say much?
 - [Gamescope](https://github.com/bazzite-org/gamescope) is here if needed.
 - [extest](https://github.com/bazzite-org/extest) library is included as well so Steam won't freak out of seeing any controller.
-- rpm-ostree is available for layering packages! ***But*** it's not adviced to do so, unless it's [Mullvad VPN](http://mullvad.net/) or something similar.
+- `rpm-ostree` is available for layering packages! ***But*** it's not adviced to do so, unless it's [Mullvad VPN](http://mullvad.net/) or something similar.
 - [Homebrew](https://brew.sh/) is available as well!
 [Universal Blue's tap](https://github.com/ublue-os/homebrew-tap) does work here (I'm using their VSCodium package just fine)!
 - [Tailscale](https://tailscale.com) since why not.
 - [Winetricks](https://github.com/Winetricks/winetricks).
 Still useful. `¯\_(ᵕ—ᴗ—)_/¯`